jzvikonyaukwa/Java17-Java22-preparation/README.md

 # Java 17 - Java 22

-Anticipating Changes from Java 17 to Java 22: Equipping for Seamless Transition.
+Preparing for the Shift: Navigating Changes from Java 17 to Java 22.

 Below are the topics I will thoroughly cover, providing comprehensive information on each: